Edward Cecil Guinness (born Saint Anne’s, Clontarf, Dublin in 1847 – died Grosvenor Place, London in 1927).

 The Guinness’s sent their chauffeur to collect Orpen and take him to Farmleigh and he depicts the event in a sketch “Painting Lord Iveagh, I drive through Dublin for the first time”.

-In a letter to his wife Grace – Orpen discusses how he had to agree with Lord Iveagh’s friends comments that the head was too big so he had to cut a lot off the forehead and chin.
+In a letter to his wife Grace – Orpen discusses how he had to agree with Lord Iveagh’s friend’s comments that the head was too big so he had to cut a lot off the forehead and chin.

 In another letter to Grace – Orpen talks about a further delay as the car broke down and Lord Iveagh was called to a Board Meeting at Guinness – “so do not be angry if I am not back till Thursday night”.

-The Irish Government bought Farmleigh House from the Guinness family for over €29 million in 1999 and it is now run by the Office of Public Works who use it to accommodate foreign dignitary’s on official visits to Ireland (including President Barack Obama and Queen Elizabeth II).
+The Irish Government bought Farmleigh House from the Guinness family for over €29 million in 1999 and it is now run by the Office of Public Works who use it to accommodate foreign dignitaries on official visits to Ireland (including President Barack Obama and Queen Elizabeth II).

-A Copy of the painting by H.M.
+A copy of the painting by H.M.
 Pagnet was in the Guinness Brewery, Park Royal, London.
 Diageo demolished the London factory in 2006 and moved the entire business to Dublin.
 I’m unsure what happened to the copy of Orpen’s painting.

-Guinness factory Dublin – Photo by Priory Studios.
+Guinness Factory Dublin – Photo by Priory Studios.

 Edward Guinness also had residents at Iveagh House, 80 St Stephen’s Green, Dublin (now the Department of Foreign Affairs).